 In the field of gastrointestinal surgery, it has been shown that probiotics may be effective in restoring gut microbiota diversity, enhancing immunological response, reducing the systemic inflammatory response, and improving patients’ quality of life.
 Moreover, as a consequence of all the above, they appear to work positively in reducing the total length of stay in the hospital, the number of days of ventilator support required and of days in intensive care, as well as overall infectious complications.
 [1-6]

-For example, one paper published by Liu et al ; researchers analyzed the feces of patients undergoing colorectal surgery and found a reduction in microbial diversity of the “good” bacteria, including Bifidobacteria and Lactobacilli.
+For example, in one paper published by Liu et al ; researchers analyzed the feces of patients undergoing colorectal surgery and found a reduction in microbial diversity of the “good” bacteria, including Bifidobacteria and Lactobacilli.

 These studies translate well into other types of surgical interventions as well.
 In a recently conducted systematic review, the mean incidence of surgical site infection was 11.1%.
 Those treated with probiotics had 6.8% infection rate, representing a 37% reduction.
 This study also underlined the potential benefit in relation to urinary tract infections and composite infections, as well as the non-occurrence of serious adverse events. .